microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraScopedRoleMembership.md

 ```

 ## Description
-the Remove-EntraScopedRoleMembership cmdlet removes a scoped role membership from Microsoft Entra ID.
+The Remove-EntraScopedRoleMembership cmdlet removes a scoped role membership from Microsoft Entra ID.

 ## Examples